stewartpark/pokealert/README.md

 ## How it works

-There's a well-known definitely-most-awesome magical website called Pokevision, which did an awesome job on pulling data of the locations of pokemon.
+~~There's a well-known definitely-most-awesome magical website called Pokevision, which did an awesome job on pulling data of the locations of pokemon.
 PokeAlert uses the API of theirs.
 Think of this as a Pokevision integration.
 (Unofficial, but their API was nice and easy enough to use...
-Contact me if you don't want this, Pokevision guys)
+Contact me if you don't want this, Pokevision guys)~~

+Sadly, Pokevision went down.
+So, we changed our pulling source to Skiplagged's pokevision service!
+Thanks Skiplagged for the awesome service!

 ## Contributing